cfw-guide/dsi.cfw.guide/docs/get-started.md

 ## Section II - Checking if Unlaunch is already installed

+Unlaunch is a bootcode exploit which gets installed onto the DSi console itself, allowing full control of the console on boot, and as a result, allows homebrew applications full access to the hardware without restrictions from DSi system apps or DSiWare titles.

 Some DSi consoles that are sold as used/refurbished might already have Unlaunch installed.

 To check, press the `POWER` button and immediately hold the `A`+`B` buttons.